Step 1: Application development

 The Network staff want to make sure the researcher can make the best possible application, so they will discuss the project proposal in detail.
 They want to understand exactly what the researcher needs to make their project successful − and they will explain what the researcher can expect from the ADRN.

-Once the ADRN staff have a clear idea of the project, and the researcher knows exactly what the ADRN expects, the researcher will need to complete a project application form.
+Once the ADRN staff have a clear idea of the project, and the researcher knows exactly what the ADRN expects, the researcher will receive a link to complete a personalised project application form.
 This will explain the project to the Approvals Panel, who consider the project, and it allows the ADRN staff to start negotiations with data controllers on the researcher's behalf.